Airbotics/uptane-server/docs/platform/teams.md

 You can delete a team at the bottom of the general tab of the team [page](https://dashboard.airbotics.io/team/general).
 This action will permanently delete all sources associated with the team (including robots, certificates, signing keys, software images, etc.).

-After this, robots in the field will continue to attempt to interact with Airbotics and will be denied, they will need to be reflashed to begin interacting successfully again.
+After this, robots in the field will continue to attempt to interact with Airbotics and will be denied, they will need to be re-flashed to begin interacting successfully again.

 > Note: This action may affect robots in the field.